mikegowen/react-starter/README.md

 }
 ```

 Modify this configuration to suit your own tastes.
+The above configuration is what I typically use.
+It’s best to start with the default configuration and add rules as you see fit.

 ## Install the VSCode ESLint extension